climatepolicyradar/website/src/routes/jobs/python-engineer-1.md

 topics:
   - jobs
 date: 18 May 2022
-excerpt: With a team of ten and expanding, and about to launch our first product, Climate Policy Radar is at an extremely exciting stage.
-We are now looking for a brilliant and committed Mid-Senior Python Engineer to join our team.
+excerpt: Join us as a Python Engineer - this is a great opportunity to grow your experience in a fast-moving not-for-profit climate start-up
 applyLink: ""
 ---
 <!--StartFragment-->